 - Destruction and/or vandalism of school property, personal property of students and/or faculty.
 This includes receipt, sale, possession, or distribution of property stolen from Baltimore County Public Schools.
-Restitution is required, either monetary or school work project. - v.
-RECKLESS ENDANGERMENT RESULTING IN INJURY TO A PERSON - w.
-Theft and/or knowingly possessing stolen property - x.
-Trespassing - y.
-Violation of the Telecommunications Acceptable Use Policy a.
-Arson
+Restitution is required, either monetary or schoolwork project. - V. EXCHANGE OF MONEY FOR AN ILLEGAL PURPOSE - [v] W. Reckless endangerment resulting in injury to a person - [w] X. Theft and/or knowingly possessing stolen property - [x] Y. Trespassing

+[y] Z. Violation of the Telecommunications Acceptable Use Policy

-Category III - Examples of offenses which shall result in expulsion:
+Category III - Examples of offenses that shall result in expulsion: